xzzulz/combination_gen/readme.md

 #### node.js package

  To install with npm, as a node.js package:
- With command line, navigate to the folder where will be ibnstalled and enter:
+ With command line, navigate to the folder where will be installed and enter:

     npm install combination_gen